meilisearch/documentation/create/how_to/gcp.md

-# Deploy a MeiliSearch Instance on GCP Compute Engine
+# Deploy a MeiliSearch Instance on Google Cloud Platform (GCP) Compute Engine

-Using our MeiliSearch GCP custom image, MeiliSearch can be deployed on GCP in just a few minutes.
+Using our GCP custom image, MeiliSearch can be deployed on GCP in just a few minutes.

-The following `how-to guide` will walk you through every step to deploy MeiliSearch in an GCP Compute Engine instance.
+The following guide will walk you through every step to deploy MeiliSearch in a GCP Compute Engine instance.
 If you have any problems with our GCP image, please create an issue in [this repository](https://github.com/meilisearch/meilisearch-gcp).

 **Table of Contents**: